The Sims Was Our Sexual Awakening — & It Still Is

 For an entire generation, The Sims was our first real understanding of sex.
 Whilst we didn't know what was exactly going on behind those sheets, we knew that our Sims growling and barking like dogs while fireworks sprouted from an aggressively moving bed was a sign that something was happening.
 And we liked it.

-The Sims offered us a judgement-free, safe zone for us to explore our own sexuality.
-Through our computer screens, we could take control of our sexual autonomy — kissing whoever we wanted to kiss, flirting with every neighbour who walked by our house, and yes, WooHooing with every possible Sim (watch out Don Lothario and Bella Goth).
-Whatever happened in the real-world, we took solace that at least we could remain in control of our sexuality in some capacity in the virtual world.
+The Sims offered us a judgment-free, safe zone for us to explore our own sexuality.
+Through our computer screens, we could take control of our sexual autonomy — kissing whoever we wanted to kiss, flirting with every neighbor who walked by our house, and yes, WooHooing with every possible Sim (watch out Don Lothario and Bella Goth).
+Whatever happened in the real world, we took solace that at least we could remain in control of our sexuality in some capacity in the virtual world.

 But as adults, The Sims is providing us with inspiration.

-Wicked Whims, the adults-only mod created by TURBODRIVER for The Sims 4, adds realistic nudity and sexual animations to your standard game.
+Wicked Whims is an adults-only mod (a modification created by other gamers who alter the code of a game) created by TURBODRIVER for The Sims 4.
+It adds realistic nudity and sexual animations to your standard game.
 Sex animations — which are essentially porn sequences — are installed onto the game, effectively transforming the WooHoo into a fully-functioning sex doll.
-From intimate missionary lovemaking to BDSM-inspired handcuffing sequences and dildo play to hot shower sex, sexual fantasies and curiosities are on display and accessible with just a few clicks.
+From intimate missionary lovemaking to BDSM-inspired handcuffing sequences and dildo play, it has it all.
+There's also hot shower sex, sexual fantasies, and curiosities — all are on display and accessible with just a few clicks.

-We can use the computer screen to explore new kinks, positions and fetishes, trialling them safely through the screen.

-But it's not just hot graphic animated sex that the Wicked Whims mod offers us.
-It's also sexual education.
-Sims can become pregnant after every sexual encounter that doesn't involve a condom.
-Sims can have periods and take birth control, featuring an "Early on Birth Control" moodlet that makes the pill less effective in the first few days after it's started.
-STIs can be contracted and spread to other Sims.
-Genitalia can be chosen during the Create A Sim process.
-Here, hyperrealism has been utilised to make the game even more believable and educational, and reminds gamers about their own sexual health.

 Advertisement